 We also offer language classes and other humanities courses that all undergraduates can take, either alongside their degree or for credit, through our Imperial Horizons programme.
 These include modules on business skills, global challenges, and science, culture and society.

-Volunteering & religion
+Volunteering and religion

 Volunteering is a fantastic way to develop valuable skills and knowledge that can enhance employability while also providing a deep sense of achievement.